MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/azure-hybrid-benefit.md

 1. To enable Windows Server subscription at no additional cost, under the Windows Server subscription add-on feature in the same **Configuration** pane, select **Activate benefit**.

-1. In the **Activate Azure Hybrid Benefit** pane on right, check details and select **Activate** to confirm.
+1. In the **Activate Azure Hybrid Benefit** pane on the right-hand side, check the details and then select **Activate** to confirm.
 Upon activation, licenses take a few minutes to apply and set up automatic VM activation (AVMA) on the cluster.

     :::image type="content" source="media/azure-hybrid-benefit/activate-windows-server-subscription.png" alt-text="Screenshot showing how to activate Windows Server subscription." lightbox="media/azure-hybrid-benefit/activate-windows-server-subscription.png":::